1602/railway-pagination/README.md

 ## About

-Siple pagination plugin for RailwayJS MVC framework.
+Simple pagination plugin for RailwayJS MVC framework.

 ## Installation